 If you sell a product or service online, Google is trying to figure out how risky it would be to do business with you.
 Is it likely your customers will get what they expect?
 Or are you a risk to your customers’ finances, health or happiness?

 Google emphasizes independent and expert opinions of your organization or website to evaluate your reputation.
-And Google goes to great lengths to find this information and determine its authenticity.
-They are keenly aware that the information you provide on your website may be biased or misleading.
-Some websites even fake their product reviews.
+Search engines go to great lengths to find this information and determine its authenticity.
+They are keenly aware that the opinions you provide on your website may be biased or misleading, since you want to bring in customers – not drive them away.

 Google weighs the information you provide about your brand or organization with the information it gathers from independent sources.
 They want to learn about the experience of real visitors to your website and the opinion of experts in your field.
 They seek to evaluate the information on your website and your brand/organization as a whole.